-I’ve never owned or played the original ‘Pret-a-Porter’ but what I’ve read, seen and watched of this game it looks really well stocked and right up my catwalk.
-The box cover artwork is striking and caught my attention with its modern look and good use of color and style combinations.
+I’ve never owned or played the original Pret-a-Porter but what I’ve read, seen and watched of this game it looks really well stocked and right up my catwalk.
+The box cover artwork is striking and caught my attention with its modern look and good use of colour and style combinations.

-I’m looking forward to getting this in October 2019, seeing the inviting colors, checking out the upgrades and included components and giving this a full, four player play through.
-The new edition looks promising and I’m sure will do as well as the first time round.
+I’m looking forward to getting this in October 2019, seeing the inviting colours, check out the upgrades and included components and giving this a full, four-player play through.
+The new edition looks promising and I’m sure will do as well as the first time around.
 The successful Kickstarter campaign and its statistics prove it.